-Subjects will be excluded from the study if they satisfy any of the following criteria at the screening visit:
+Subjects will be excluded from the study if they satisfy any of the following criteria at the screening and Day 1 visit:

 1. Contraindications to deep sedation/general anesthesia or a history of adverse reaction to sedation/general anesthesia.
-2. Known to be allergic to eggs, soy products, opioids and their antidotes, or propofol; subject having contraindications to propofol, opioids, and their antidotes.
-3. Medical condition or evidence of increased sedation/general anesthesia risk as follows: - a) Cardiovascular disorders: uncontrolled hypertension (SBP>160 mmHg and/or DBP >100 mmHg) with or without antihypertensive therapy (antihypertensive therapy should be stable for 1 month prior to screening), serious arrhythmia (including the subjects with implanted pace makers), unstable heart failure, Adams-Stokes syndrome (i.e., syncope or near syncope due to cardiac arrhythmia), unstable angina, myocardial infarction occurring within 6 months prior to screening, history of tachycardia/bradycardia requiring medications, third degree atrioventricular block or QT interval corrected for HR using Fridericia's formula (QTcF)≥450ms for males and ≥470ms for females. - b) History of severe obstructive lung disease (i.e., forced expiratory volume in 1 second [FEV1]<50% predicted), history of bronchospasm requiring treatment in a hospital emergency room or hospitalization occurring within 3 months prior to screening, developing acute respiratory tract infection within 2 weeks prior to baseline (such as symptoms of fever, shortness of breath, wheezing, nasal congestion, and cough). - c) Cerebrovascular disease: subject with a history of serious craniocerebral injury, convulsion, seizure disorder, intracranial hypertension, cerebral aneurysm, or stroke. - d) Subjects with psychiatric diseases (schizophrenia, mania) who have not been on a stable treatment regimen (with SSRIs, SNRIs, TCAs, MAOIs) for at least 1 year or who have been hospitalized or had emergent/urgent care within the past year. - e) Uncontrolled clinically significant conditions of liver (e.g., severe hepatic insufficiency defined as Childs-Pugh class C), kidney, gastrointestinal tract, blood system, nervous system, or metabolic system diseases, judged by the investigator to be unsuitable for involvement in the study. - f) Known glycosylated hemoglobin (HbA1c) greater than or equal to 10%. - g) Known thyroid-stimulating hormone (TSH) value 10% outside the normal range or on thyroid replacement therapy with a known free T-4 level outside the normal range. - h) History of alcohol abuse within 3 months prior to screening, where alcohol abuse refers to daily alcohol drinking >2 units (1 unit = 360 mL of beer or 45 mL of spirit with a strength of 40% or 150 mL of wine). - i) History of drug abuse that, in the opinion of the investigator, may confound the interpretation of safety or efficacy in a study subject.
-4. Management risks of respiratory tract and judged by the investigator to be unsuitable for inclusion in the study as follows:
+2. Known to be allergic to eggs, soy products, opioids and their antidotes, or propofol; subjects having contraindications to propofol, opioids, and their antidotes.
+In cases where the only previous reaction to opioids was itching or nausea, subjects need not be excluded if the investigator believes the subject is not truly allergic to opioids.
+3. Medical condition or evidence of increased sedation/general anesthesia risk as follows: - a) Cardiovascular disorders: uncontrolled hypertension (SBP>160 mmHg and/or DBP >100 mmHg) with or without antihypertensive therapy (antihypertensive therapy should be stable for 1 month prior to screening), serious arrhythmia (including the subjects with implanted pace makers), unstable heart failure, Adams-Stokes syndrome (i.e., syncope or near syncope due to cardiac arrhythmia), unstable angina, myocardial infarction occurring within 6 months prior to screening, history of tachycardia/bradycardia requiring medications, third degree atrioventricular block or QT interval corrected for HR using Fridericia's formula (QTcF) \geq 450ms for males and \geq 470ms for females. - b) History of severe obstructive lung disease (i.e., forced expiratory volume in 1 second [FEV1] <50% predicted), history of bronchospasm requiring treatment in a hospital emergency room or hospitalization occurring within 3 months prior to screening, developing acute respiratory tract infection within 2 weeks prior to baseline (such as symptoms of fever, shortness of breath, wheezing, nasal congestion, and cough). - c) Cerebrovascular disease: subject with a history of serious craniocerebral injury, convulsion, seizure disorder, intracranial hypertension, cerebral aneurysm, or stroke. - d) Patients with psychiatric/mental disorders who have not been on a stable treatment regimen (e.g., SSRIs, SNRIs, TCAs, MAOIs, psychotherapy) per investigator judgement, for at least 12 months or who have been hospitalized or had emergent/urgent care due to the underlying psychiatric pathology within the last 12 months. - e) Uncontrolled clinically significant conditions of liver (e.g., severe hepatic insufficiency defined as Childs-Pugh class C), kidney, gastrointestinal tract, blood system, nervous system, or metabolic system diseases, judged by the investigator to be unsuitable for involvement in the study. - f) History of uncontrolled diabetes in the opinion of the investigator. - g) History of alcohol abuse within 3 months prior to screening, where alcohol abuse refers to daily alcohol drinking >2 units (1 unit = 360 mL of beer or 45 mL of spirit with a strength of 40% or 150 mL of wine). - h) History of drug abuse that, in the opinion of the investigator, may confound the interpretation of safety or efficacy in a study subject.